What is a Customer?

 - Best when you prefer Conduit to collect and manage KYB details on your behalf.

-- Provide the customer’s business details, control persons, and documents programmatically, then submit for review.
+POST /customerswithonboardingFlow: directto create the customer programmatically - Provide control persons and documents programmatically, then submit for review.

 - Best when you already capture KYB data in your product and want a fully embedded flow.